dwaan/homebridge-adb/README.md

 * **name** (mandatory): the name of the device.
 * **ip** (mandatory): the IP address of the device.
 * *interval* (optional): if not set, the plugin will check device statuses every 5000 miliseconds.
-* *inputs* (optional): by default the plugins will create Home for launcher shortcut and Other for previous App shortcut as input.
+* *inputs* (optional): by default the plugins will create Home for launcher shortcut and Other for previous app shortcut as input.
 If set, the plugins will add more input based on the config.
 To know your app id, please see your Homebridge log.

 ## ADB command that this script use